+Neighborhood character:

-Neighborhood character: An important part of Malvern's identity is derived from the quaint older, tree lined neighborhoods that are walkable to King Street, the train, and many community assets.
+An important part of Malvern's identity is derived from the quaint older, tree lined neighborhoods that are walkable to King Street, the train, and many community assets.
 Some recent examples of infill development far out-scale the surrounding dwelling units and needs to be reined-in in order to protect the existing character of many neighborhoods.
 In recent development, new housing units "max out" existing zoning ordinance provisions.
 One example is that the most common maximum height for a residential neighborhood in Chester County is 35 feet.
 However, older single-story dwellings are often only 20 feet tall.
 New dwellings built to the maximum permissible height and covering a greater percentage of the individual lot result in disproportionately larger dwellings that overshadow adjoining residences along the same street.

 Maintaining the vernacular architecture in the Borough can be challenging in other ways as well.
 These homes are, by definition, older and may require more maintenance to remain viable.
 They may also be less energy efficient than new construction.
 Retrofitting to meet today's codes or to incorporate green building techniques can be a costly undertaking.
 Becoming more energy efficient and "green" is a key goal of the Borough so examining codes, providing outreach and education to homeowners, and ensuring that energy efficient upgrades and renewable energy are permitted by the Borough ordinances is an important step in reaching these goals.

-As well as encouraging storm water retention on grandfathered private lots not mandated except for minimum new construction
+Affordability:

-Affordability: Median home values in the Borough have risen from \$346,000 in 2009 to \$440,417 in 2019, a 27.2% increase over 10 years.
+Median home values in the Borough have risen from \$346,000 in 2009 to \$440,417 in 2019, a 27.2% increase over 10 years.
 Driven by the desirability of the Borough's walkability and downtown, this value is 20% higher than in Chester County as a whole.
 Rents have had a similar increase, rising from \$1,266 to \$1,524 in the same period (a 20% increase), and are currently 34% higher than the County as a whole.
 These prices are unattainable for many seniors, younger workers, and those on limited incomes.
 Affordability is an issue County-wide, but even more so for a community whose goals are to be welcoming to all and whose older residents want to stay in or near their hometown.

-One side of the affordability discussion is to ensure that a community focus on the supply of housing and enable a variety of dwelling types that, by nature, will have varied price points.
-As already discussed,

-Malvern's housing stock is characterized by a full range of housing types.
-However, existing housing continues to get more expensive and newly constructed market rate housing simply isn't considered to be affordable.
+One side of the affordability discussion is to ensure that a community focuses on the supply of housing and enables a variety of dwelling types that, by nature, will have varied price points.
+As already discussed, Malvern's housing stock is characterized by a full range of housing types.
+However, existing housing continues to get more expensive and newly constructed market rate housing simply is not considered to be affordable.

 There is no easy answer to lowering housing costs, which are largely driven by the cost of land and demands of the market.
 The challenge of affordable housing is best addressed with the cooperation of regional entities and in close partnership with Chester County, developers, and other housing organizations.
 However, it is important to ensure that local ordinances do not create undue barriers to housing options and consider the potential for providing incentives or even mandates for the creation of affordable housing and housing for seniors of limited means.
-The Borough may wish to explore more impactful strategies such as partnering on the development of senior living facility such as Parkside Borough or in mandating that a certain number of units be set aside as workforce housing if such development requires a rezoning or conditional use. the possibility of new multi family units in the L and L1 districts could contain incentives for affordable housing set-asides (as well as green incentives) if a developer wished to build over certain regulatory ht. limitations, for example.
+The Borough may wish to explore more impactful strategies such as partnering on the development of senior living facility such as Parkside Borough or in mandating that a certain number of units be set aside as workforce housing if such development requires a rezoning or conditional use.